 Commitment to LGBTQ Issues

 MSU offers many supports and resources for LGBTQ students, many of which are hosted by the Diversity and Inclusion Student Commons (DISC), an office that provides a welcoming space for students of all underrepresented identities.
 QSA holds annual events like the “Rainbow Ball” dance, the Trans Clothes Drive, and two drag shows.
 MSU has a very active “Out in STEM” chapter which promotes LGBTQ+ representation and sends students to the national oSTEM conference.
-Other opportunities for involvement include the LGBTQ+ Mentors Program and Queer Frontier, an LGBTQ+ outdoor recreation program.
 The Chosen Name project allows students to use a chosen name in university documents and systems.
 MSU’s Safe Zone program educates faculty, staff, and students about gender, sex, sexuality, allyship, and undoing internal biases and heterosexism.
 Counseling and Psychological Services has counselors who specialize in LGBTQ+ counseling so that students feel comfortable navigating their identities.
 Medical Services offers individualized primary care, sexual health care for LGBTQ+ individuals, and hormone therapy.
 Residence Life offers a gender-neutral, suite-style living option inclusive of all gender identities.
-MSU has 30 gender-neutral restrooms on campus.
-In 2018 and 2019, Campus Pride named MSU the most LGBTQ+ Friendly University in Montana.
+MSU has over 30 gender-neutral restrooms on campus.
+Since 2018, Campus Pride has named MSU the most LGBTQ+ Friendly University in Montana.
 Bozeman has been voted one of the four best cities in Montana for LGBTQ+ individuals, and it has a citywide non-discrimination ordinance.

 Why you'll love Montana State University-Bozeman